This Coffee Liqueur Flan Recipe is a flan for grownups, I absolutely loved the combination of flavors, and you will too!

 This is a blog that straddles many different "worlds".
 Something that is perfectly symbolized by a pumpkin spice latte flan.

 Two bloggers belonging to multi-cultural families, trying to instil a love for traditional Dominican cuisine in our children, while at the same time trying to equally inspire their love for the cuisine of the other branches of our families.
 Two lovers of food, wherever they come from, with a readership that is comprised in its majority by the "Dominican diaspora".

 Have you seen the Thanksgiving table at a Dominican-American home?
 Pastelón de plátanos maduros shares the table with the traditional American turkey.
-Tostones, pastelitos and pumpkin pie.
-It’s a thing to behold.
+Tostones, pastelitos served next to pumpkin pie.
+It's a thing to behold.

 I have a double offering for you this time.

 First, a flan that you will love.
 A flan for grownups.
 I absolutely love the combination of Kahlúa pumpkin spice in this flan.
 It gives this Hispanic classic a new dimension: there is a subtle hint of coffee and spices, and the unmistakable taste of Kahlúa.
 Because I used whole eggs as opposed to yolks as in the traditional flan, this flan has a lighter, fluffier and more delicate texture.